 Guardian Ops uses the IP address from the abuse report as customer IDs.

-Guardian Ops can call your RESTful API with the IP address and event timestamp to retrieve the correct customer id and related information.
+Guardian Ops can call your API with the IP address and event timestamp to retrieve the correct customer identifier and related information.
 This is ideal for dynamic IP assignments or when additional metadata is needed.

-Inbound Processing, located in the Guardian Ops settings, gives you the power to decide which events reach Guardian Ops and how to enrich and aggregate those events to cases.
-To learn more about cases, see Case documentation.
-The configurable Inbound Processing Flow Chart presents the journey of your events before they end up Guardian Ops.
+Inbound Processing, located in the Guardian Ops settings, gives you the power to decide which events reach Guardian Ops and how to enrich and aggregate those events first to customer entities and later to cases.
+The configurable Inbound Processing Flow Chart presents the journey of your events before they end up in Guardian Ops.

 • The “Incoming Events” (input node) is where parsed email and API events (XARF) enter the inbound processing flow.